 15 Mar A guide to: Kensington

-Kensington is one of the jewels of London’s distinguished history, home to the Royal Albert Hall, Natural History Museum and The Design Museum.
-Fun Fact, in the ’60s due to the high numbers of Australian and New Zealanders, Earls Court, an area of Kensington, used to be called “Kangaroo Valley”.
+This very chic area has charmed many.
+Fun Fact, in the ’60s due to the high numbers of Australian and New Zealanders who had moved there, Earls Court, an area of Kensington, used to be called “Kangaroo Valley”.
 Nowadays, it is still a hub for international travellers, making its tube and rail stop one of the most commuted stations in the district.

 In today’s blog, we advise you the best places to see, some great places to eat as well as options on places to stay at during your Kensington adventure.

 Kensington is far from being boring.
 Come rain or shine, you will always have options as to what to do.

 If the sun is out, do not hesitate to have a walk in the neighborhood: the buildings are magnificent, and the parks even more.
 Indeed, Kensington Palace and its gardens, pictured above, are a must-see.
 Whilst you are there, we suggest you discover Kensington Gardens, especially the Serpentines Galleries and the Diana Memorial Fountain which lies next to the lake.
 The Kensington Park also adjoins Hyde Park, which makes for a great afternoon wander.

 If it ever rains – English weather, right… – take refuge in the numerous museums: the Natural History Museum, the Science Museum or the V&A Museum… the hardest is to choose!
 On another note, you could also go shopping in Harrods, or visit the Royal Albert Hall, one of London’s most impressive and well-known performance venues.
 This Victorian era performance house plays hosts to everything from classical music concerts to tennis matches to film premieres – and more!